I never thought I could love beans so much. But these homestyle pinto beans changed everything for me!

 - Drain and thoroughly rinse the beans.

-- Place in a pressure cooker or large dutch oven along with the ham hock (if using).
-Cover with at least 2″ of water (more is OK).
+- Place in an Instant Pot or other pressure cooker along with the ham hock (if using).
+Cover with at least 2" of water (more is OK).

-- Cover the pot, bring to full pressure and cook 14-16 minutes (time starts when full pressure is reached).
+- Cover the pot, bring to full pressure and cook 16 minutes (time starts when full pressure is reached).
+OR In an Instant Pot, use the 'Manual' button and select 16 minutes.
 Remove from heat and wait for the pressure to come down naturally, or do a quick release as preferred.
+The beans continue to cook in the next step.

 - DUTCH OVEN METHOD: Bring to a boil, reduce heat and simmer (covered) for 3-4 hours until tender.